reserve-protocol/protocol/docs/system-design.md

 Default value: `900` = 15 minutes
 Mainnet reasonable range: 0 to 604800

+### `dutchAuctionLength`

+Dimension: `{seconds}`

+The dutch auction length is how many seconds long the falling-price dutch should last.
+A longer period will result in less slippage.

+Default value: `600` = 10 minutes
+Mainnet reasonable range: 120 to 3600

 ### `batchAuctionLength`

 Dimension: `{seconds}`

-The auction length is how many seconds long Gnosis EasyAuctions should be.
+The batch auction length is how many seconds long Gnosis EasyAuctions should be.

 Default value: `900` = 15 minutes
 Mainnet reasonable range: 60 to 3600